denizgursoy/gotouch/README.md

 #### Choice

 If selected, a choice can create files, add dependencies and introduce new values.

 Dependencies are list of string.
-If version is not written `go get -u ` will be called.
-Otherwise, gotouch will execute `go get`.
-A choice can create files with address of source file, or content.
+If version of a dependency is not written Gotouch will append `@latest` and execute `go get`.

+A choice can create files
+with address of source file, or content.
 A file entry must have `pathFromRoot` value is the location of the file inside project.

 Creator of this yaml might want to customize project if a specific choice is selected, so values written under a choice will be appended to general [value](#values).
-But choice values cannot be changed by the user.
+Values of choice cannot be changed by the user.

 A choice can be written like: